QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

   0.3164
   0.1188

 Under each atomic species type, we have to provide a basis set.
 The ``LARGE EXPLICIT  4    1    1    1    1`` tells us that we are specifying the basis for the large components of the spinors (note that for ECP calculations, we only have the large components.
-In all-electron calculations, DIRAC can automatically generate a basis set for the small components derived from the basis provided for the large components.
-So it is often sufficient to proivide only a LARGE basis.
+In all-electron calculations, DIRAC can automatically generate a basis set for the small components derived from the basis provided for the large components, so it is often sufficient to proivide only a LARGE basis).
 The ``EXPLICIT`` simply means that we are explicitly typing a basis.
 The ``4`` tells us that we will have 4 different angular momentum basis sets ``s,p,d,f`` in this case.
 The subsequent ``1`` means that we are writing one set of exponents and coefficients for each shell.

 For each individual angular momentum basis, the expansion starts as ``f   N  0`` and tells us the number of exponents to read, and the 0 means that we will be using an uncontracted basis.
 For an uncontracted basis, we do not need the coefficients.
 These can be provided as additional columns if desired (see the *.mol link above to see an example of input for a conntracted basis or using the internal basis set library provided with DIRAC).